-- Scenario 1: Cheapest LeadsThis theory is a little more old school and is based on cost-conscious bar manager's train of though.
-If something goes bad in the pour - say too much cranberry or a sour egg—you are not wasting your most expensive ingredient, the liquor.
+The "cheapest leads" theory is one possible approach to mixing cocktails.
+It's a little old-school and is based on a cost-conscious bar manager's train of thought.
+If something goes bad in the pour—you add too much cranberry juice or crack a sour egg—you are not wasting your most expensive ingredient, the liquor.

 There are two main problems with this:

-- If you accidentally overpour the spirit you will either have to add a mixer to bring it back into balance or end up serving a "burnt" cocktail that is too strong.
+- If you accidentally overpour the spirit, you will either have to add a mixer to bring the drink back into balance or end up serving a "burnt" cocktail that is too strong.

-- This theory obviously does not work with any drink topped with a sparkling beverage (i.e. soda, Champagne, etc.).
-Would you pour tonic then the gin for a Gin and Tonic or ginger ale then the whiskey for a Highball?
+- This theory obviously does not work with any drink topped with a sparkling beverage.
+Would you pour the tonic water before the gin for a gin and tonic?
 No, it does not make sense.